Intracerebral hemorrhage: Causes

 Hypertension is the strongest risk factor associated with intracerebral hemorrhage and long term control of elevated blood pressure has been shown to reduce the incidence of hemorrhage.
 Cerebral amyloid angiopathy, a disease characterized by deposition of amyloid beta peptides in the walls of the small blood vessels of the brain, leading to weakened blood vessel walls and an increased risk of bleeding; is also an important risk factor for the development of intracerebral hemorrhage.
 Other risk factors include advancing age (usually with a concomitant increase of cerebral amyloid angiopathy risk in the elderly), use of anticoagulants or antiplatelet medications, the presence of cerebral microbleeds, chronic kidney disease, and low low density lipoprotein (LDL) levels (usually below 70).
 The direct oral anticoagulants (DOACs) such as the factor Xa inhibitors or direct thrombin inhibitors are thought to have a lower risk of intracerebral hemorrhage as compared to the vitamin K antagonists such as warfarin.

 Cigarette smoking may be a risk factor but the association is weak.

-Traumautic intracerebral hematomas are divided into acute and delayed.
+Traumatic intracerebral hematomas are divided into acute and delayed.
 Acute intracerebral hematomas occur at the time of the injury while delayed intracerebral hematomas have been reported from as early as 6 hours post injury to as long as several weeks.

+It is thought that spike protein is potentially associated with haemorrhagic stroke.
+In 2025, Japanese researchers analyzed tissue samples from the patients who suffered a haemorrhagic stroke, and they found that the patients' cerebral arteries showed continued spike protein expression driven by the mRNA vaccines.
+They argued that long-term adverse effects of lipid nanoparticle and mRNA on the human body caused concern, suggesting that females were more vulnerable to the spike protein concerning brain haemorrhage.